hashim222/p5-coding-library/README.md

   - To make the website stand out for UX, I used font Oswald and font Dosis:

     - 'Oswald', sans-serif
       ![color scheme for the site](./src/assets/readme-images/font-oswald.png)

-    - 'Dosis', sans-serif;
+    - 'Dosis', sans-serif
       ![color scheme for the site](./src/assets/readme-images/font-dosis.png)

 - ### Wireframe

-  - Site wireframe can be seen in the [wireframe.md](wireframe.md) file
+  - Site wireframe can be seen in the [wireframe.md](wireframe.md) file.

+- ### Agile Methodology

+  - Project github issues can be accessed [here](https://github.com/hashim222/p5-coding-library/issues).

+  - To make my kanban board public, I changed visibility from private to public in project settings and It can be accessed here [here](https://github.com/users/hashim222/projects/11).

 - ### User Stories
-- ### Admin Stories
+  You can view all the user stories and admin stories [here](user-story.md)

 ## Features

 - ### Existing Features

 - ### Future Features
+  - In the future I would like to add a chat option, which would allow users to communicate privately with each other.
+  - In the future, I would like to add an option for struggling users to post their code so other members of the community can help them.

 ## Testings